Lê Văn Tám Park: Mạc Đĩnh Chi Cemetery

-Conversion into park
+Rezoning into park

 In the early 1980s, Vietnam's communist government declared the cemetery a corrupt reminder of the past.
 In 1983 the Ho Chi Minh City People's Committee passed a resolution to abolish the cemetery, and ordered all remains to be exhumed and removed.
-Family members were given two months to claim their loved ones.
+Family members were given two months to claim their loved ones, most of them was later relocated at Lái Thiêu Cemetery (formerly of Bình Dương province then).
 Then the mausoleums and tombstones were bulldozed to the ground to create a children's park and playground.

-The park is dominated by a sculpture of Le Van Tam, a communist martyr of the First Indochina War, who supposedly soaked his clothes in petrol and turned himself into a human torch to destroy a French fuel depot at Thị Nghè near Saigon in January 1946.
+The park is dominated by a sculpture of Le Van Tam, a communist martyr of the First Indochina War, who supposedly soaked his clothes in petrol and turned himself into a human torch to destroy a French fuel depot at Thị Nghè (now is in Thạnh Mỹ Tây) near Saigon in January 1946.
 In 2005 research showed that Le Van Tam was a fictional propaganda character created by the Viet Minh.